Clastify logo

 Why circuit diagrams matter

-A circuit diagram uses symbols to show how electrical components connect, rather than where they happen to sit on the bench.
-The real circuit might look messy; the diagram's job is to make the electrical relationships clear.
+A circuit diagram uses symbols to show how electrical components are connected.
+It doesn’t show where they happen to be placed on the bench.
+The real circuit might look messy, but the diagram should make the electrical relationships easy to read.

 Use the circuit symbols from the IB Physics data booklet.
 Watch the cell and battery symbols carefully: a battery is a collection of cells connected together, even though people often say “battery” when they mean a single cell.